 Antivirus firm Avast has today confirmed that it took its Community support forum offline following a data breach which may have affected log in ids and passwords of more than 400,000 users.

-Company’s CEO Vincent Steckler today stated in a blog post that user’s nicknames, user names, email addresses and hashed passwords were compromised in a attack on Avast Forum which took place over this past weekend.
-Steckler also noted in the same blog, that although the passwords are hashed but it could be possible for a sophisticated thief/ progammer to derive these passwords.
+Company’s CEO Vincent Steckler today stated in a blog post that user’s nicknames, user names, email addresses and hashed passwords were compromised in an attack on Avast Forum which took place over this past weekend.
+Steckler also noted in the same blog, that although the passwords are hashed it could be possible for a sophisticated thief/programmer to derive these passwords.

-Once the forum is back online, effected users will be asked to reset their password while trying to logging in with the old password.
+Once the forum is back online, affected users will be asked to reset their password while trying to logging in with the old password.

-The company said the Forum was hosted on a third-party Software platform.
-This third party software may have been the weak link in the defences of the forum which was most probably the attackers took advantage of.
-It is not understood how a big AV and security firm could rely on third party software for such important website without ample security considerations.
+The company said the Forum was hosted on a third-party software platform.
+This third party software may have been the weak link in the defenses of the forum which was most probably the attackers took advantage of.
+It is not understood how a big AV and security firm could rely on third party software for such an important website without ample security considerations.